jingruS/week1-challenge/README.md

 our own site is optimized for search engines.

 As a bootcamp students,
-I have justified HTML files to meet the indutrial accessibility.
+I have justified HTML files to meet the accessibility.
-I have add max-width to CSS to adjust the image sizes.
+I have add max-width to CSS to adjust the image size.